chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   ```

   - `null` has no prototype and acts as the final link in the prototype chain. (??)

-###### Summary

-- The prototype chain is how objects inherit properties from other objects.
-Each object has a private `[[Prototype]]` property which holds a link to another object called its prototype.
-Since the prototype of an object is also an object, the prototype can also have a prototype from which it inherits.
-Objects lower in the chain inherit properties and behaviors from objects in the chain above.

 ###### What it's used for